Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: BEC of bi-magnons

 \subsubsection{Bi-magnon BEC}

 We consider the case in which, as the magnetic field $h$ is decreased, bound pairs first close the excitation gap at a critical field $h_{\rm c}$ at the $\Gamma$ point ${\bm k}={\bm 0}$.
-At this critical field, we have $\varepsilon_{2,{\bm 0}}^{(0)}+2h_{\rm c}=0$, while the single particle excitations still have a positive energy gap with $\varepsilon_{1,{\bm k}}^{(0)}+h_{\rm c}>0$.
-Following the closure of the excitation energy gap, the bound pairs show BEC.
+At this critical field, we have $\varepsilon_{2,{\bm 0}}^{(0)}+2h_{\rm c}=0$, while the single particle excitations still have a positive energy gap with $\varepsilon_{1,{\bm k}}^{(0)}+h_{\rm c}>0$ for any ${\bm k}$.
+Following the closure of the excitation energy gap, the bound pairs show the Bose-Einstein condensation (BEC).
 In this regime, the bound-pair creation operator is written as

 where $N_{\rm c}$ denotes the number of condensed bound pairs.
 By using this relation, the spin operators are expressed, for example, in the case of $S=1/2$, as